 - Use filters for even more precise targeting

 Automation allows you to deliver personalized marketing experiences.
-You can track and rate customers actions to create custom segments based on specific data and criteria.
-This way you can send personalized and relevant emails to your audience.
+You can track and rate customers’ actions to create custom segments based on specific data and criteria.
+This helps you send personalized and relevant emails to your audience.

 Here’s a great case study showing how an ecommerce selling artisanal coffee uses automation to educate new contacts: 54% of sales thanks to the educational campaign.

-There are multiple factors that contribute to effective email marketing communication.
-Pay attention to your online marketing statistics and use data to make better decisions.
+Multiple factors contribute to effective email marketing communication.
+You must pay attention to your online marketing statistics and use data to make better decisions.

 When it comes to individual emails, pay attention to engagement – a measure of how people interact with your emails.
 The most popular engagement metrics are:

-- Open Rate: the percentage of contacts who open a specific email out of your total number of subscribers.
+- Open Rate: the percentage of contacts opening a specific email out of your total subscribers.